 - 3. Close the ShopStream Diagnostic Suite application.
 The ShopStream Diagnostic Suite should remain closed until the software installation has completed. - 4.
 Follow the on-screen instructions to complete the installation. - 5.
-After the installation is complete, open the ShopStream Diagnostic Suite application. - If applicable, select Scanner from the Home Screen, if a Scan Module firmware update has been received, a "Scan Module firmware update" message will display, proceed to Updating Scan Module Firmware on page 66 - If the Scanner opens normally and no update message is displayed, proceed to step 7. - 7.
+After the installation is complete, open the ShopStream Diagnostic Suite application. - If applicable, select Scanner from the Home Screen, if a Scan Module firmware update has been received, a "Scan Module firmware update" message will display, proceed to Updating Scan Module Firmware on page 68 - If the Scanner opens normally and no update message is displayed, proceed to step 7. - 7.
 Turn the diagnostic tool off, then turn it on (re-boot). - 8.
-From the toolbar, select Menu > HELP > Version Info to confirm the new version number is installed.
+From the toolbar, select Menu > HELP > Version Info to confirm the new version number is installed. - 9.
+To activate your SureTrack access that comes with your new software upgrade, see ShopStream Update Tool (SST) on page 172.

-Maintenance
+Chapter 16 Maintenance